1fish2/BBQTimer/README.md

 Dedicated to open source software developers.

-Open source software used for this project includes: Android, Android Studio, Audacity, Chrome, Gimp, git, git gui, Inkscape, Java, MinGW, Proguard, and much more that we don't even think about, like zlib.
+Open source software used for this project includes: Android, Android Studio, Audacity, Chrome, Gimp, git, git gui, Inkscape, Java, MinGW, Proguard, and much more that we use without thinking about, like zlib.

+Don't get me wrong -- commercial software is also great!

 ## Sources
 Notification sound composed from sampled cowbell sounds, used by permission from Phil Burk, Copyright (c) 2014 Mobileer Inc.

-The launcher icon uses shapes from a public domain image on openclipart.org.
+The launcher icon is derived from a public domain image on [openclipart.org](openclipart.org).

 ## Keywords
-Alarm, cooking, home screen widget, lock screen widget, stopwatch, timer.
+Alarm, cook, cooking, home screen widget, lock screen widget, stopwatch, timer.

 ## Implementation notes
 * The lock screen widget pretty much needs to use a Chronometer view for the ticking time display.